 Data Protection Law

 the legislation, as amended, protecting the fundamental rights and freedoms of individuals and, in particular, their right to privacy with respect to the Processing of Personal Data applicable to a Controller in the EEA country where the Controller is established.

-an identified or identifiable natural person (an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person).
+an identified or identifiable natural person (an identifiable person is one who can be identified, directly or indirectly, by reference to an identifier such as a name, identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person).

 Data Processing Agreement

 this agreement with Appendices.

 the order form between Auditdata and Customer concerning Auditdata’s delivery of Strato Clinic Management System Software and related Software Services entered into online through Auditdata’s website.

 any information relating to an identified or identifiable natural person.